francheska-guzman/rio/readme.md

 ## <a id="description">Description</a>

-The site provides a general information about the Rio movies, including media content like a slideshow gallery and videos.
+The site provides information about two Rio movies, including media content like a slideshow gallery and videos.

 ## <a id="instructions">How to use</a>